weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Roles_and_Permissions.md

 8. Leave the Exchange Admin Center open in your Edge browser and proceed to the next task.

-## Task 3 -Create an Outlook on the web policy
+## Task 3 - Create an Outlook on the web policy

 In Exchange Online, Outlook on the web mailbox policies control the availability of settings and features in Outlook on the web (formerly known as Outlook Web App).
 A mailbox can only have one Outlook on the web mailbox policy applied to it.
 You can create different policies for different types of users in your Exchange Online organization.